SauceMcFloss/F.R.E.D./System_Architecture.md

 * We adopted a very strict error resolution policy for this project, completely stopping the  car in order to recalibrate any errors.
 Our specific fault tolerances are listed below.

 * User Interface
     * Any user interface errors that are caught will not close the user interface application.
-Instead we will log any errors into the debug console.[Link](https://github.com/COP4331Group12/F.R.E.D./tree/master/Markdown/UI_Design_Sketch)
+Instead we will log any errors into the debug console.

 * Camera
     * If we recieve corrupted or invalid camera data we will adopt the "Last valid" resolution policy.
 That is taking the last valid frame until we recieve a valid frame to show in the feed.